jezebleum/project-vu-object-to-data/README.md

 ## Versioning

-It is mandatory to use Python 3.6.4 to execute the cells.
+It is mandatory to use Python 3.6.4 to execute the cells (Other versions will show errors).

 ## What steps were taken?